openmod-tracker/amiris/README.md

 ### Single-Core Mode
 #### With Eclipse
-Create a new Java run configuration.
+Create a new run configuration for "Java application"

 In tab "Main" specify: